TeleAmb-upla/nieves_auto/README.md

 **-l or --log-level (Optional)**: Logging level ["DEBUG" | "INFO" | "WARNING" | "ERROR"].
 The default value is "INFO".
 Use the environment variable 'SNOW_LOG_LEVEL' for the Docker container.

+**--log-file (Optional)**: Alternative path to a file where logs will be saved.
+Use the environment variable 'SNOW_LOG_FILE' for the Docker container.

 **--enable-email (Optional)**: Enable email notifications.
 The default value is False.
 Use the environment variable 'SNOW_ENABLE_EMAIL' for the Docker container.

 **--smtp-server (Optional)**: SMTP server for sending email notifications.
 Use the environment variable 'SNOW_SMTP_SERVER' for the Docker container.

 **--smtp-port (Optional)**: SMTP server port for sending email notifications.
 Use the environment variable 'SNOW_SMTP_PORT' for the Docker container.

 **--smtp-user (Optional)**: Username to log int to SMTP email server.
-Use the environment variable 'SNOW_SMTP_USERNAME' for the Docker container.
+Use the environment variable 'SNOW_SMTP_USER' for the Docker container.

 **--smtp-password (Optional)**: Password to log int to SMTP email server.
 Use the environment variable 'SNOW_SMTP_PASSWORD' for the Docker container.